tbilloud/gate-pixel/README.md

 This will create a `coresi` sub-directory, which will contain:

 - a `coresi` sub-directory with the CoReSi source code
-- files containing coincident events, which are used as input when running CoReSi (see TODOs)
+- files containing Compton camera events, which are used as input when running CoReSi (see TODOs)

 ## [Installation without simulation packages](#install-offline)